-What Percentage Of Income Should Go Toward A Monthly Mortgage Payment?
+What Percentage Of Your Income Should Go To Mortgage Payments?

-Every homeowner’s situation is different, so there’s no hard and fast rule about how much money you should be spending on your mortgage each month.
-Still, experts do have some words of wisdom to help make sure you don’t end up stretching your housing budget too thin.
+Every homeowner’s situation is different.
+There’s no hard and fast rule about how much money you should spend on your mortgage each month.
+Still, experts have established rules to help borrowers avoid stretching their housing budget too thin.

 The 28% Rule For Mortgage Payments